-- 1. Waits for the specified time period for the VEN to heartbeat. - 2.
-Quarantines those workloads that do not respond within that time period. - 3.
-Removes the quarantined workloads IP addresses from its active policy. - 4.
-Pushes an updated policy to the peer workloads that were previously allowed to communicate with the quarantined workloads.
+- a.
+Listens for Goodbye messages from the VEN. - b.
+Waits for the specified time period before cleanup of those workloads IP addresses from its active policy. - c.
+Pushes an updated policy to the peer workloads that were previously allowed to communicate with the removed workloads. - 5.
+Click Save. - A message appears displaying your current and new settings.